-Laboratory data values will be categorized as low, normal, or high based on reference ranges of the laboratory used in this study.
-Shift tables from baseline to minimum value and from baseline to maximum value will be created.
-The shift tables will cross-tabulate the frequency of subjects with baseline values below/within/above the normal range versus minimum/maximum post-baseline values below/within/above the normal range.
+During the DB and OL Treatment periods, laboratory test values will be categorized as low, normal, or high based on reference ranges of the laboratory used in this study.
+Shift tables from baseline to minimum value and from baseline to maximum value during the DB and OL Treatment periods will be created.
+The shift tables will cross-tabulate, by treatment arm, the frequency of subjects with baseline values below/within/above the normal range versus minimum/maximum values below/within/above the normal range.

-In addition, the number and percentage of subjects with post-baseline values during the Treatment Period meeting pre-specified criteria for potentially clinically significant laboratory values or toxicity grades will be calculated.
+In addition, the number and percentage of subjects with post-baseline values during the DB and OL Treatment periods meeting pre-specified criteria for potentially clinically significant laboratory values or toxicity grades will be presented by treatment arm.
+Comparisons between arms will be performed on the percentage of subjects with laboratory abnormalities (by potentially clinically significant criterion or toxicity grade) during the DB Treatment Period for each parameter using Fisher's exact tests.